1 Bg 9-1972: The Most Confidential Knowledge

 > He wants, and he avoids offering anything which is

-> undesirable or unasked.
-Thus meat, fish and eggs
+> undesirable or unasked for.
+Thus, meat, fish and eggs

 > should not be offered to Krsna.
 If He desired such things